SumeghaGodara/snakemake/Atmosphere_Cloud.md

 # Advanced Topics

 #### [Atmosphere Advanced Topics](https://snakemake2019.readthedocs.io/en/latest/advanced_atmosphere.html)
- + How do I transfer Data to and from this remote instance?
+ + How do I transfer Data to and from my remote instances on Atmosphere?
  + How can I create custom Atmosphere Images for my personal use?
- + How can I add 'ssh-rsa-key' to Atmosphere for password-less easy login?
+ + How can I add 'ssh-rsa-key' to Atmosphere for password-less login?